 - Whether participants have attempted or completed another study (based on that study’s Session ID #)

 However, you may want to run a study on a more selective population—for example, choosing participants of a certain age range or race.
-In these cases, here are some options.
+In these cases, here is an option (see below).

 Running a Screening Survey